ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 <figure>
 <blockquote>
 <p>
-The officers and men behaved admirably during the whole of the contest.
-Colonel Ireland was attacked on his flank and rear.
-He changed his position and maintained his ground with skill and gallantry, his regiment suffering very severely.
+This regiment won special honor at Gettysburg, then in Greene's Brigade, which held Culp's Hill during a critical period of that battle against desperate attacks of a vastly superior force.
+The gallant defence of Culp's Hill by Greene's Brigade, and the terrible execution inflicted by its musketry on the assaulting column of the enemy form one of the most noteworthy incidents of the war.
 </p>
 <p>
-…This regiment won special honor at Gettysburg, then in Greene's Brigade, which held Culp's Hill during a critical period of that battle against desperate attacks of a vastly superior force.
-The gallant defence of Culp's Hill by Greene's Brigade, and the terrible execution inflicted by its musketry on the assaulting column of the enemy form one of the most noteworthy incidents of the war.
+…The officers and men behaved admirably during the whole of the contest.
+Colonel Ireland was attacked on his flank and rear.
+He changed his position and maintained his ground with skill and gallantry, his regiment suffering very severely.
 </p>
 </blockquote>
 <figcaption>